perforce/helix-authentication-service/docs/Development.md

 To switch from `http:` to `https:` you will need to change at least three settings:

 1. Set `SVC_BASE_URI` appropriately in the auth service configuration.
-1. Set `Service-URL` in the Helix server extension.
+1. Set service URL in the client system (e.g. Perforce server).
 1. Set the callback URL in the identity provider.

 ## Generating the Certificates